 - We always prayed for the missionaries in daily family prayer.

 - My dad didn’t serve a mission when he was young, and he made sure to let us know how much he regretted that decision.
 His greatest desire was to serve with my mom when the youngest child was 18.
+They were able to serve in England.

 - My mom would take us to visit elderly people in our ward.
 She was always taking meals and treats to people.

 - My parents would share blessings that had come to them directly because of the missionaries that were out.
 Like, one time when 3 siblings were out at the same time, my mom was given some nice couches from 2 different states and they just “happened” to match.
 She told everyone they were her “Missionary couches”.
-We really could see the blessings that came to us because of our siblings serving.
+We really could see the blessings that came to us because of our siblings service.

 - My dad loved the scriptures and could quote any scripture (without any markings in his books) or answer my questions using the scriptures.